 The Technical Standards set forth the nonacademic abilities considered essential for students to achieve the level of competence required by the faculty to obtain the academic degree awarded by the college.

-- Observation: The candidate must be able to accurately make observations at a distance and close at hand (on a computer screen or electronic devices).
+- Observation: The candidate must be able to accurately make observations at a distance and close at hand, including those on a computer screen or electronic device.
 Observation necessitates the functional use of vision and sense of touch and is enhanced by the functional use of all of the other senses.
 [The candidate must be able to accurately auscultate lung/breath, heart and bowel sounds to complete the curricular requirement to individually complete physical examination of a patient/client]

 - Communication: The candidate must be able to communicate in English effectively and sensitively in both verbal and written form and be able to perceive nonverbal communication.

 - Motor: Candidates must be able to coordinate both gross and fine motor movements, maintain equilibrium and have functional use of the senses of touch and vision.
 The candidate must possess sufficient postural control, neuromuscular control and eye-to-hand coordination to perform profession-specific skills and tasks.
 Candidates must be able to lift 20 lbs.